 I have been a passionate scientist since high school.
 I graduated in 2016 from Colorado State University with a Bachelor’s in biochemistry.
-I have since been working with Dr. Dan Gustafson in the UC Pharmacology Shared Resource at the CSU Animal Cancer Center.
+I have since been working with Dr. Dan Gustafson in the CU Cancer Center Pharmacology Shared Resource at the CSU Animal Cancer Center.
+My current project is to investigate CBD as a therapeutic agent in treating glioma and melanoma.

 My research experience has led me to work with several top-tier scientists at CSU and other institutions.
 My past mentors/supervisors include: Drs.
 Robert Cohen and Tingting Yao (CSU, BMB); Dr. Joel Reid (Mayo Clinic, MPET); Dr. Luke Wittenburg (UC Davis); and Dr. Dan Gustafson (CSU, Clinical Sciences).